 Yin Yoga - This style of yoga is very healing and meditative.
 The postures are primarily seated or lying down, sometimes with support, and held for longer periods of time, about 1-15 minutes.
 The longer holds allow us to work connective tissues in the body as well balance the nervous system.
 By strengthening and lengthening connective tissues we are create greater range of motion in the joints, increase overall flexibilty and build stronger bones and a healthy spine.
 This practice teaches us to be present, patient, calm and introspective.
 With longer holds we have the opportunity to practice breathing techniques and tap into the subtle body, exploring prana, past and current emotions, thoughts and intentions.
 Many postures provide deep release for the hips and spine.
 This practice allows us to find balance with a very active, busy or at times, stressful, lifestyle.
 We create space and freedom in the physical body and more clarity in the mind.

-Therapeutic Yoga - This class is a more gentle style of yoga.
+Therapeutic Yoga and Massage - This class is a more gentle style of yoga.
 It is a great way to start the day, especially if your work is demanding on the body.
 Whether you work at a desk, are physically active, a full time parent or just live your life-- your body forms patterns and repetitive movement and experiences tension and discomfort.
 In our yoga practice we work to refine our posture and movement so we move, work and play in a healthy way.
 Sometimes we need to work to reverse poor posture or repetitive strain that we cause daily.
 Jintina is a certified Massage Therapist, who specializes in Thai Massage and cupping.
 Using her deep knowledge of the body and pain relief, she guides students through a restful and rejuvenation practice with the aim of relieving pain and discomfort in the body.
 Class includes focused postures on specific parts to release tension: think neck, shoulder and wrist releases, hip and chest openers, calming forward folds and a relaxing shavasana to charge you for you day ahead and your weekend.
-This class is a combination of gentle movement, breathing, and longer held restorative postures.
+This class is a combination of gentle movement, breathing, longer held restorative postures and massage.
+Jintina offers massage assists as well as incorporates massage therapy balls for self massage techniques.
+Jintina has some therapy balls to borrow and they are also available for sale at the studio.

 Complete Practice - Join us for a 2.5 hour complete yoga practice.
 Class begins w/ centering, grounding and intention setting.
 As we move through a Hatha flow, we pay careful attention to our engagement, alignment and breath.
 Postures are held for longer and the class is structured with a building affect, each posture preparing us for something a little bit deeper or more challenging in the practice.
 Students are encouraged to use their own discernment whether they stay with the foundational variation of a posture or decide that they are ready to push past their comfort zone and challenge themselves by trying advanced asana postures.
 We will practice a strong standing series, w/ twists, single leg balancing, arm balancing, backbending and inversions.
 During the flow we build heat, strength and stabilty before winding down the practice with longer held restorative postures to release stored tension and prepare for pranayama and meditation.
 After a long shavasana, we join together for guided pranayama.
 Those of us who practice regularly know that an hour can go by so quickly, when we take the time and care to prepare our body and mind w/ this longer style class we are able to go deeper in our pranayama and meditation practice.